37-ecat Product Catalog

 PFAS regulation is not only an EU-specific issue but will also have an impact on the global economy.
 Other jurisdictions around the world have also begun regulating, or are considering regulating, PFAS in products.
 In the US, individual states have begun restricting and requiring reporting on the use of intentionally added PFAS in all products (i.e., Maine and Minnesota) or for specific product groups.
 At the federal level, the US Environmental Protection Agency has finalized a rule under the Toxic Substances Control Act (TSCA) requiring reporting and recordkeeping for companies that manufactured or imported PFAS between 2011 and 2022, which includes companies that imported articles that contained PFAS in any amount during that period (the TSCA PFAS Reporting Rule, 40 Code of Federal Regulations Part 705).
 The regulation of PFAS-containing products is currently a very active area in which legislators and government agencies are developing laws and regulations at various levels.

-• What has been regulated regarding PFAS and the US Toxic Substances Control Act?
+• What has been regulated regarding PFAS under the US Toxic Substances Control Act (TSCA)?
 66-plus 67-minus

 TSCA provides EPA with the authority to require reporting, recordkeeping and testing requirements, and restrictions relating to chemical substances and mixtures.
 Certain substances are generally excluded from TSCA, including, among others, food, drugs, cosmetics, and pesticides.

 In 2019, the US Congress amended TSCA to require EPA to adopt a PFAS reporting rule, which EPA finalized in October 2023.
 This TSCA PFAS Reporting Rule imposes a one-time reporting and recordkeeping requirement on companies that manufactured or imported PFAS at any time between 2011 and 2022, including companies that imported articles (e.g., finished goods or components) in that period that contained PFAS in any amount.
 The rule does not apply to other activities that may involve PFAS, such as domestic distribution, processing, and use.
-The reporting period for the TSCA PFAS Reporting Rule will not open until late 2024, and reports for most companies are due by May 8, 2025.
-As such, FST is currently evaluating the applicability of EPA’s new rule to our products, as we do for all other potentially relevant chemical laws and regulations.
+The reporting period for the TSCA PFAS Reporting Rule will not open until July 2025, and reports for most companies are due by January 11, 2026.
+As such, Freudenberg Sealing Technologies is currently evaluating the applicability of EPA’s new rule to our products, as we do for all other potentially relevant chemical laws and regulations.

 • Is there a correlation between PFAS restriction proposal and California Proposition 65?
 66-plus 67-minus